khurrumsaleem/featool-multiphysics/README.md

 trademark owners.

-The license agreement for using FEATool Multiphysics™ is included with the distribution and can also be viewed by selecting _About FEATool..._ > _License Agreement_ from the _Help_ menu in the application.
+The license agreement for using FEATool Multiphysics™ is included with the distribution and can also be viewed by selecting _About FEATool..._
+> _License Agreement_ from the _Help_ menu in the application.

-Carefully read the license terms and conditions before installing or using the programs or documentation.
+Read the license terms and conditions carefully before installing or using the programs or documentation.
 Installing or using the programs means you have accepted and agree to be bound by the terms and conditions of this agreement. if you do not accept them, uninstall,